-The SX1272/73 employs an image rejection mixer (IRM) which, uncalibrated, gives 35 dB image rejection.
-The low phase noise PLL is used to perform calibration of the receiver chain.
-Which increases the typical image rejection to 48 dB.
-This process is fully automated in FSK/OOK mode and radio power-up.
+The SX1276/77/78 employs an image rejection mixer (IRM) which, uncalibrated, 35 dB image rejection.
+A low phase noise PLL is used to perform calibration of the receiver chain.
+This increases the typical image rejection to 48 dB.

 4.2.3.8.
 Image and RSSI Calibration